simonpasquier/grafana2-gnocchi-datasource-plugin/README.md

 * Getting measures of a metric with the metric_id
 * Getting measures of multiple resources with a search query and a metric name
+* Getting measures of metric with the resource id and the metric name
+* Getting measures from a cross aggregation query

 Not yet implemented
 ===================

-* Getting measures of metric with the resource id and the metric name
-* Getting measures from a cross aggregation query
+* Template query

 Current Limitation
 ==================